When is the NARM Exam given?

 How long is the test?
 How much time do we have?

-The test is an 8 hour, 350 question, multiple choice exam.
+The test is a 7 hour, 300 question, multiple choice exam.
 It is given in two parts.
-Part one begins at 8:00am, and part two begins at 1:00pm.
-Four hours are allowed for each part.
+Part one begins at 8:30am, and part two begins at 1:00pm.
+Three and a half hours are allowed for each part.
 You may leave the testing room when you finish each part.

 What is the best way to prepare for the exam?